top of page

 Hygiene

-Hand sanitizers should be used before each meals + hand wash with soap.
+Hand sanitizers should be used before each meal + hand wash with soap.
 Different water and food may cause diarrhea.
-Highly recommended to bring snack from home: few cans of meat, dry meat etc. Something clients’ stomachs are used to and what can be stored at hot weather.
-Avoid salads, mayonnaise, vegetable soups etc. Safest food is national cuisine: flat bread, kebab, soup with potatoes and meat.
-Ask you guide for safest food.
+It is highly recommended to bring a snack from home: a few cans of meat, dry meat etc. Something clients’ stomachs are used to and what can be stored in hot weather.
+Avoid salads, mayonnaise, vegetable soups etc. The safest food is national cuisine: flat bread, kebab, soup with potatoes and meat.
+Ask your guide for safest food.
 Avoid street food no matter how attractive it looks (except local flat bread).
-At small cafe or restaurants order national cuisine - lamb, beef or chicken.
+At small cafes or restaurants order national cuisine - lamb, beef or chicken.
 For fish only trout is recommended as it is usually local.
-Pork is not served..
+Pork is not served.

 Accommodation